 But they require dedication, zeal and lots of hard work.

-However, power tools can literally halve the effort and time you spend on performing necessary tasks, making the job much more enjoyable.
+However, power tools can halve the effort and time you spend on performing necessary tasks, making the job much more enjoyable.

-52. Rotary Hoe: a cultivating tool used to break up soil and destroy weeks.
+Rotary Hoe: a cultivating tool used to break up the soil and destroy weeks.
 The implement consists of several rows of fines or prongs that rotate and dig up the soil as it is moved across the surface.
 In the domestic garden scenario, most people choose to use the petrol powered rotary hoe – a tool that saves the backbreaking work of digging up a large vegetable patch or lawn area.

-53. Hedge Trimmer: a power tool used to trim bushes, shrubs or trees.
-Hedge trimmers make light work of trimming and shaping bushes and can literally halve the time spent on this formidable task.
+Hedge Trimmer: a power tool used to trim bushes, shrubs or trees.
+Hedge trimmers make light work of trimming and shaping bushes and can halve the time spent on this formidable task.
 With blades that cut through small branches and leaves with ease, a trimmer, either electric, petrol or battery operated, gives a perfect finish.

-54. Chainsaw: a powerful tool that cuts with a row of sharp teeth on a rotating chain.
+Chainsaw: a powerful tool that cuts with a row of sharp teeth on a rotating chain.
 A chainsaw will cut through branches or tree trunks with ease, saving the gardener the hard work of using a manual saw.
 Caution must be used when operating a chainsaw.

-55. Leaf blower: versatile piece of equipment that blows air through a nozzle, making it excellent for cleaning up fallen leaves and other garden debris.
+Leaf Blower: a versatile piece of equipment that blows air through a nozzle, making it excellent for cleaning up fallen leaves and other garden debris.
 Depending on the size and capacity, leaf blowers can be used to clear snow from driveways and paths and remove leaves from gutters.
 Some models have the ability to double as an outdoor vacuuming system.
 Size varies wildly, from small hand-held units to large walk-behind ones.

-56. String Trimmer: otherwise known as a ‘weed-whacker’, ‘whipper-snipper’, ‘brush cutter’ or ‘weed-eater’.
+String Trimmer: otherwise known as a ‘weed-whacker’, ‘whipper-snipper’, ‘brush cutter’ or ‘weed-eater’.
 A tool that uses a rotating flexible plastic twine to cut grass and weeds.
 Excellent for tidying up edges and cutting out weeds.
 A trimmer is essential for creating that clean and finished look to any lawn area.

-57. Lawn Mower: a petrol-driven, electric or hand operated machine that uses revolving blades to cut grass to an even height.
+Lawn Mower: a petrol-driven, electric or hand operated machine that uses revolving blades to cut grass to an even height.
 Mowers can be purchased readily from most hardware stores and are vital to maintaining a beautiful, even and healthy lawn area.